 Free Lecture Series

-The museum hosts evening lectures every month but July and August, typically on the second Tuesday.
+The museum hosts evening lectures every month, with the exception of July and August, typically on the second Tuesday.
 The lecture series offers talks and discussions about a wide variety of subject matter, including medical history, the intersection of medicine and the humanities, and cutting-edge research, often presented by MGH experts.

-The Paul S. Russell, MD Museum of Medical History and Innovation at Massachusetts General Hospital invites you to its next movie night.
+The Paul S. Russell, MD Museum of Medical History and Innovation at Massachusetts General Hospital invites you to its next evening lecture.

 Simulation at the Museum